elbwalker/walkerOS/README.md

 ### 🎯 Destinations

-By default all events gets pushed to the `dataLayer`.
-But you can customize the destinations you want to use.
-The walker.js comes with optional build-in destinations.
+By default all events get pushed into the `dataLayer`, but you can customize the destinations.
+Walker.js comes with optional build-in destinations.

 Example of adding a GA4 destination: